Alveolar process

-The synonymous terms alveolar ridge and alveolar margin are also sometimes used more specifically to refer to the ridges on the inside of the mouth which can be felt with the tongue, either on roof of the mouth between the upper teeth and the hard palate or on the bottom of the mouth behind the lower teeth.
+The bone is of clinical, phonetic and forensic significance.

 Terminology

 The term alveolar (/ælˈviːələr/) ('hollow') refers to the cavities of the tooth sockets, known as dental alveoli.
 The alveolar process is also called the alveolar bone or alveolar ridge.

+In phonetics, the term refers more specifically to the ridges on the inside of the mouth which can be felt with the tongue, either on roof of the mouth between the upper teeth and the hard palate or on the bottom of the mouth behind the lower teeth.

-The curved portion is referred to as the alveolar arch.
+The curved portion of the process is referred to as the alveolar arch.
 The alveolar bone proper, also called bundle bone, directly surrounds the teeth.

-The term alveolar crest describes the extreme rim of the bone nearest to the crowns of the teeth.
-The portion of alveolar bone between two adjacent teeth is known as the interdental septum (or interdental bone).
+The terms alveolar border, alveolar crest, and alveolar margin describe the extreme rim of the bone nearest to the crowns of the teeth.

-The connected, supporting area of the jaw (delineated by the apexes of the roots of the teeth) is known as the basal bone.
+The part of alveolar bone between two adjacent teeth is known as the interdental septum (or interdental bone).The connected, supporting area of the jaw (delineated by the apexes of the roots of the teeth) is known as the basal bone.